Perspective-taking: Other animals

 Studies to assess if nonhuman animals can successfully engage in perspective-taking have not drawn consistent conclusions.
 Many such studies assess perspective-taking by training animals on specific tasks or by measuring how consistently animals follow the eye gaze of humans.
 Being able to successfully follow another's eye gaze could indicate that the animal is aware that the human is seeing and paying attention to something that is different from what they see.

-A study of spider monkeys and capuchin monkeys found that these primates successfully performed eye gazing tasks.
+A study of spider monkeys and capuchin monkeys found that these primates successfully performed eye-gazing tasks.
 This led researchers to conclude that the monkeys demonstrated some ability to consider another person's viewpoint.
-However, another study found that Rhesus monkeys were unsuccessful at such eye gazing tasks.
+However, another study found that Rhesus monkeys were unsuccessful at such eye-gazing tasks.

 Studies suggest that dogs have complex social understanding.
 In one study, researchers told a dog it was not allowed to eat a treat and then placed the treat in a location that the dog could reach.
 Dogs were more likely to eat the treat after being instructed not to if there was a barrier that hid the dog from the instructor.
-Dogs were less likely to eat the treat if the barrier was of smaller size or had a window in it.
+Dogs were less likely to eat the treat if the barrier was of smaller size or had a window.
 This study also showed that dogs struggled in other tasks that focused on the dog's own visual attention.
 These researchers suggest that this study provides evidence that dogs may be aware of other's visual perspectives.